ellemouton/onion/README.md

 - Route Blinding proposal can be found [here](https://github.com/lightning/bolts/blob/route-blinding/proposals/route-blinding.md)
 - Tis very rough and not at all pretty.

+NOTE: This uses simple encoding for messages as this is just a POC.
+It does not use the correct BigSize and TLV encoding.

 ## Example 1: Normal Onion (no blinded hops)

 We assume the following node setup: